TheImplementer/pg-explorer/README.md

 The SQL query editor includes advanced functionality to improve productivity:

 - Syntax highlighting for SQL keywords, operators, and functions
-- Auto-completion for SQL keywords and commands
+- Database-aware auto-completion for SQL keywords, tables, schemas, and columns
-- Context-aware suggestions for table columns
+- Smart context detection that provides different suggestions based on cursor position:
+  - After "FROM" or "JOIN": suggests schema and table names
+  - After schema.table.: suggests columns from that specific table
+  - In SELECT clause: suggests columns from tables in the query
 - Auto-pairing of brackets and quotes
 - Code folding for large queries
 - Line numbers and active line highlighting
 - Execute queries with Ctrl+Enter keyboard shortcut
 - Error messages displayed inline for quick debugging
+- Visual indicator when database schema is loaded for autocompletion

 ## Connecting to PostgreSQL